nolanlawson/emoji-picker-element/README.md

 Deletes the underlying IndexedDB database.
 The Database is not usable after that (or any other Databases with the same locale).

+Note that as soon as any other non-close/delete method is called, the database will be recreated.

 **Returns:** *Promise‹void›*